1984 Syrian coup attempt

-The 1984 Syrian coup attempt refers to the events in March during which Rifaat al-Assad unsuccessfully attempted to overthrow his brother, Syrian President Hafez al-Assad.
-During these events, tens of thousands of soldiers with armored vehicles (some supported Rifaat, some supported Hafez) gathered in the capital Damascus and were on the verge of military clashes (which did not happen).
+The 1984 Syrian coup attempt refers to an attempt in March 1984 by Rifaat al-Assad to overthrow his brother, Syrian President Hafez al-Assad.
+Tens of thousands of soldiers with armored vehicles (some supported Rifaat, some supported Hafez) gathered in the capital Damascus and were on the verge of a military clash.

 Background

 Hafez al-Assad came to power in 1970 after the "Corrective Revolution".
 Al-Assad created a military dictatorship (much stronger than his predecessors) with a cult of personality around his family.
 In the new regime built by Hafez, Rifaat played a huge role, commanding the Defense Brigades, an all-Alawite paramilitary force independent of the Syrian Arab Army and responsible for defending Damascus from internal and external attacks.

 Rifaat (left) and Hafez visiting military camp, 1978.

 General Rifaat became a powerful figure in the Ba'ath party and Syrian politics, as a result of his activities in the Lebanese Civil War.
 Until 1984, many saw Rifaat as the likely successor to his elder brother.

 Rifaat was actively involved in defending the regime during the Islamist uprising in Syria and suppressing the Syrian Muslim Brotherhood: for example, Rifaat and the Defense Brigades under his control were responsible for the Tadmor Prison massacre on June 27, 1980, in which approximately 1,000 prisoners were killed.

 Rifaat's larger military campaign to suppress the rebellion was the Hama Massacre of 1982, which left two-thirds of the city destroyed and tens of thousands of people, mostly civilians, killed: Rifaat himself boasted that the death toll was around 38,000.
 Initially, there were no reasons that could have caused the coup.